tarwn/lessthandot-hugo/blogs/content/posts/2013-05-07-sql-server-baseline-collection.md

 **Summary**

 Baselines are a critical information collection process to all data services.
-This doesn’t stop with SQL Server but spreads to all data services.
+This doesn't stop with SQL Server but spreads to all data services.
 With the help and validation of resources available online in the form of scripts, blogs and articles, a solution can be development and implemented with a much lower amount of resources needed over the complete creation from the bottom, up.

 If you would like to play with the SSIS Package that was written for this article and the database, you can [download this compressed file][3].
 The database is SQL Server 2012.
 Restore the database and add the DTSX file to a new solution in SSDT 2012.
 Edit the variable User::SQLInstance to the instance you would like to start collecting from.